-Members appoint Trustees, delegate policies and procedures to the Board of Trustees, undertake the duties for financial responsibility as described in the Academies Financial Handbook, review the Articles of Association and Scheme of Delegation to ensure regularity within the Academy Trust, approve the Annual Accounts return and the Audited Financial Statements.
+Members appoint Trustees, delegate policies and procedures to the Board of Trustees, undertake the duties for financial responsibility as described in the Academy Trust Handbook, review the Articles of Association and Scheme of Delegation to ensure regularity within the Academy Trust, approve the Annual Accounts return and the Audited Financial Statements.

-Trustees have defined roles as described in the Statement of Trustee responsibilities, see page 22.
+Trustees have defined roles as described in the Statement of Trustee responsibilities, see page 29.

 At school level good or better schools are advised by a Local Governing Committee ("LGC").
-All other schools are advised by the Education Advisory Group ("EAG"), which are attended by the CEO and the Chair of the Board of Directors.
+If a school has significant concerns they will have in place a Education Advisory Group ("EAG"), which are attended by the CEO and the Chair of the Board of Directors.
 LGCs/EAGs are approved and appointed by the Board of Trustees.
 Parent and staff representation is sought for the LGCs/EAGs along with other members with appropriate skills, knowledge and experience.
 Quorum shall be half of the LGCs/EAGs rounded down.
 Meetings are held at least termly with all operating meetings scheduled half termly.
-Local Governing Committee have powers conferred upon them as in the Scheme of Delegation.
+Local Governing Committees have powers conferred upon them as in the Scheme of Delegation.